-- Electric bikes (e-bikes): Class I and II e-bikes, which require the user to pedal, are allowed on trails; all speed limits apply.
-Class III bikes, or other bikes with throttles are not allowed on trails at any time.
+- Class I electric bikes (e-bikes) are allowed on all trails that bicycles are allowed.
+Class II or III e-bikes and other motorized bikes are not allowed on trails at any time.

-- Bike riding is not allowed through Back Ranch Meadows Campground. or on Turtle Back Nature Trail.
+- Bike riding is not allowed on Turtle Back Nature Trail.

 - No biking is allowed on illegal social trails.
 Riding on non-designated trails is illegal, destructive, and prohibited by law.